marjamis/website/_posts/2022-01-02-docker_registry_curl_commands.md

 {% gist fe812a8657b714efb48b16204801d9cf ecr_registry.sh %}

-and there you go, an easy way to use curl to authenticate and retrieve data from a docker image registry.
+And there you go, an easy way to use curl to authenticate to a compatible docker registry and retrieve data for an images manifest and the tags associated with a repository.
 No fuss, no muss.

+For more information about what other data is available via this method, try having a look at the [Docker Registry API reference](https://docs.docker.com/registry/spec/api/).